Bob Plunkett, OCB First Music Director 1986 to 1997

 Thanks also to all the businesses and organizations that support us!

-The next concert will be Saturday March 7 2026.
-Blair Bailey will be our MC
+The next concert will be Saturday May 2, 2026

 Time: 7:30 PM